txdat/notes/obsidian/engineering/design data intensive applications/book/part 1. foundations.md

 - used in embedded key-value storage engine like RocksDB, LevelDB,
 - based on principle of merging and compacting sorted files
 - support high write throughput applications
-- use Bloom filter for optimize data access -> check key doesn't exist
+- use Bloom filter for optimizing data access -> check key doesn't exist
 - the order and timing how SSTables are compacted and merged
 	- size-tiered
 		- newer and smaller SSTables are merged into older and larger SSTables